cobbler/cobbler/docs/user-guide/building-isos.rst

 Per default this builds an ISO for all available systems and profiles.

+.. note:: All systems refers to systems that are profile based.
+Systems with a parent image based systems will be
+          skipped.

 If you want to generate multiple ISOs you need to execute this command multiple times (with different ``--iso`` names).

 Under the hood